flavienbwk/eclipse-che-kubernetes/README.md

     chectl server:deploy --domain=${CHE_EXTERNAL_URL#*://} --platform=k8s --che-operator-cr-patch-yaml=./che-patch.yaml --telemetry=off --skip-cert-manager
     ```

+    :information_source: Make sure you have a default _storage class_ installed on your cluster.

     > If something goes wrong, you can uninstall Che using the following commands :
     >
     > ```bash